zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 There are three ways:

 1. Grant view-only access to your shareholder (see above).
 2. On the *Documents* page you can upload your cap table export and activate link sharing.
-When you hover with your mouse on the link sharing toggle, you will see the possibility of copying the link, which you can then share.
-At anytime you can deactivate link sharing which will make the link invalid.
+When you hover with your mouse on the link-sharing toggle, you will see the possibility of copying the link, which you can then share.
+At any time you can deactivate link sharing which will make the link invalid.
 3. Download the cap table as pdf on the *Cap Table* page and share it via email.

 ##### What is the blue badge next to the documents?
 What is the blockchain notary?